sj-piano/todo-list-1/README.md

 # Notes

-* If the Labels service is down, the TODO item is created with the label ID 'X'.
-We store the label ID, not the label name.
-Future: Store the label name temporarily if the label service is down, and use a cron job to look up any missing label IDs.

 * Logging is on a per-file basis.
 A logger is created within a file and adds the filepath at the end of every logged line.

-* This microservice is written in NodeJS and Typescript.
+* This microservice is written in Typescript and runs on NodeJS.

-* We use a PostgreSQL database and the Sequelize ORM to talk to it.
+* We use a PostgreSQL database and the Sequelize ORM.

-* We use Docker Compose to set up a `db` container and an `api` container in a network.
+* We use Docker Compose to set up a `db` container and an `api` container in a bridge network.

 * There is a Request middleware that logs each request and response.